Environment

 Causes

-Snake plant leaves are rigid rather than flexible, so a knock, fall, or being pressed against furniture can crease or partially crush the leaf tissue at the impact point, and the leaf may curl or fold along that damaged line as it heals.
-This is distinguishable from environmental causes by its localized, asymmetric pattern confined to one or two leaves rather than a general trend across the plant.
+Because snake plant leaves are stiff rather than flexible, an impact from being knocked into furniture, brushed by a passing pet, or pressed against a wall creates a crease at the point of contact, and the leaf tends to curl or fold permanently along that damaged line as it scars over.
+This is easy to separate from the other causes because it's confined to one or two leaves in an asymmetric pattern with no accompanying streaking or general trend across the plant.

 How to Fix It